Do you own a Godox X1T transmitter? Let’s set it up! Keep reading to learn how.

 If you follow this blog, you now know how to setup the Godox TT685 and TT350.
 One of the most useful features of those flashes is their integrated transceiver, so that they can either control other flashes remotely or be controlled, using Godox’ radio frequency communication.

 However, you may run into situations where you need all your flashes off your camera and you need something else to control them.
 Enter the X1T, which is one of Godox’ dedicated transmitters, and it works by placing it on your camera’s hotshoe.

 It’s not the most recent Godox transmitter but it’s the most popular.
 There are different versions, compatible with various camera systems, specifically: Canon, Nikon, Sony, Fujifilm, and Olympus/Panasonic (Micro 4/3).

-The X1T uses a proprietary protocol over the 2.4GHz radio band, so it is similar to the Canon ST-E3-RT, or the Sony FA-WRC1M.
-They can all control 5 groups of flashes, cover 30 m (approximately 100 ft) and can use one of 32 channels.
+The X1T uses a proprietary protocol over the 2.4GHz radio band.
+In this regard it is similar to the Canon ST-E3-RT, or the Sony FA-WRC1M.
+They can all control 5 groups of flashes, cover 30 m (approximately 100 ft), and can use one of 32 channels.
 Even though they have similar functionalities, they are not compatible.